vinkobuble/cohort-analysis/README.md

 #### Execute

-To get list of all cli arguments run (change `path/to/solution/directory` with the true path to the `solution` folder)
+To get list of all cli arguments run (change `path/to/solution/directory` with the true path to the `solution` folder).
+That is `./solution` relative to this folder.

 `python3 path/to/solution/directory --help` or `python3 path/to/solution/directory -h`.

 Run the script with input files within the [data](./data) folder.

-`python3 path/to/solution/directory --customers-file ../data/customers.csv --orders-file ../data/orders.csv --timezone -0800 --output-file ../data/output.csv`
+`python3 path/to/solution/directory --customers-file ./data/customers.csv --orders-file ./data/orders.csv --timezone -0800 --output-file ./data/output.csv`

 #### Running tests

-From the `solution` folder run:
+Change the current folder to the `solution` folder (`cd solution`) and run:

 ```python3 -m unittest```